Efficient PAC Learning from the Crowd with Pairwise Comparisons: Useful Lemmas

 Applying Markov's inequality, we have

-which is the probability that element $t$ participates in more than $M$ recursive calls.
-Summing up this probability on all $m$ elements, the probability that any element participates in more than $M=O(\log m)$ recursive calls is at most $(1/m^2)\cdot m = 1/m$.
-The claim in this lemma follows. \end{proof}
+which denotes the probability that element $t$ participates in more than $M$ recursive calls.
+Taking a union bound over all $m$ elements, the probability that any element participates in more than $M$ recursive calls is at most $\(1/m^{c+1}\)\cdot m = 1/m^c$.
+In other words, with probability at least $1 - 1/m^c$, the total number of pairwise comparisons performed is upper bounded by $m \cdot M = (c+2) m \log_{8/7}m$. \end{proof}